kris34/honig-land/README.md

 Honig-Land is an online shop for honey products.
 It's purpose is to serve as an info/ad page for a small business in Leipzig, Germany.
+It is currently in development but it's expected to be ready by the end of September.
+Link to current state => https://honig-land.vercel.app/